 10. Kopan Monastery

-A the Kopan Monastery, it does not only home monks, but tourists are also invited to participate in a variety of courses and discover the way of Buddhism and to be at peace with your mind.
-Such sessions usually run over a period of days from 5-to 15 days, where you stay and live in the boundaries of Kopan Monastery.
-There are one-day courses available too; you can find information with this link.
+Such sessions usually run over days from 5-to 15 days, where you stay and live within the boundaries of Kopan Monastery.
+One-day courses are available too; you can find information with this link.

-If all you want out of the Monastery is to add to your Kathmandu travel experience.
-You can stop by for an hour or two and wander through the monastery grounds.
-It’ll make an excellent opportunity to take photos of the beautiful structures, enjoy a relaxing nap on the grassy areas, where time is of no issue, and even buy a few Buddhism related books and other merchandise from the Kopan Library.
+It’ll be an excellent opportunity to take photos of the beautiful structures, enjoy a relaxing nap in the grassy areas, where time is of no use, and even buy a few Buddhism-related books and other merchandise from the Kopan Library.

 - Distance from Thamel: Around 40-minutes by taxi.